MichaelCurrin/docsify-js-tutorial/docs/README.md

 > Run local server to preview site.

-Serve the target directory as docs site locally, with hot reload for if you save any file changes.
-See [server](#21-serve) options above.
+Serve the target directory as a docs site locally.
+This includes hot reload, to refresh the page on file changes.
+See [serve](#21-serve) options above.

 e.g.